Dir2eo/pdsnd_github/README.md

 Types of users by gender (if available)
 The oldest user (if available)
 The youngest user (if available)
-The most common birth year amongst users (if available)

 ### Files used
 chicago.csv - contain bikeshare data information for the city of Chicago.